Boxode/.github/CODE_OF_CONDUCT_EN.md

-# Visual Tradex Open Source - Code of Conduct (EN)
+# Boxode Open Source - Code of Conduct (EN)

-This project has adopted the open source code of conduct of Visual Tradex
+This project has adopted the open source code of conduct of Boxode

 ----

-This code of conduct outlines our expectations for participants within the <a href="https://www.github.com/VisualTradex">@VTX</a> community, as well as the steps for reporting unacceptable behavior.
+This code of conduct outlines our expectations for participants within the <a href="https://www.github.com/Boxode">@Boxode</a> community, as well as the steps for reporting unacceptable behavior.
 We are committed to creating a welcoming and inspiring community for all.
 Anyone who violates the code of conduct may be banned from the community.

 Our open source community strives to: